Monday, December 8, 2025

 Plate rim raiser: Fits on standard plates and helps to push the food onto the fork or spoon.
 Credit: Ornamin

-Our impression after the tests: High-quality and pollutant-free materials, smartly thought-out details (non-slip, inclined shelves, ergonomic handles) and a discreet look create acceptance without stigma.
+Our impression after the tests: High-quality and pollutant-free materials are essential, especially for tableware.
+Smartly thought-out details (non-slip, sloping bases, ergonomic handles) and a discreet look create acceptance without stigma.

 When everyday aids are as practical as they are beautiful, they not only help with eating, but also boost the self-esteem of everyone involved.
 So that eating is still a pleasure well into old age.